dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12 create a script that displays the 10 newest files in the current directory - one file per line, sorted from newest to oldest
 13 create a script that takes a list of words as input and prints only words that appear exactly once - input/output format is one line per word and words should be sorted
 14 display lines containing the pattern 'root' from the file /etc/passwd
+15 display the number of lines that contain the pattern bin in the fie /etc/passwd